biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 ```
 target_fdr_0.01_num_selected,0
-target_fdr_0.05_num_selected,11
+target_fdr_0.05_num_selected,10
 target_fdr_0.1_num_selected,15
-target_fdr_0.2_num_selected,19
+target_fdr_0.2_num_selected,25
 m,5
 nregions,99
 nsnps,35855
 lasso_lambda,0.003807185801078654
 mean_LD_shrinkage,0.020501422972314207
-import_time,14.982829126999999
+import_time,11.890378966000004
-sample_knockoff_time,8.674102106999996
+sample_knockoff_time,7.483832024999999
-ghostbasil_time,0.706785777
+ghostbasil_time,0.7074100039999999
-knockoff_filter_time,5.011729142
+knockoff_filter_time,6.180893948
-total_time,29.969953060150146
+total_time,26.47797393798828
-sample_knockoff_time_t21,4.213006547999999
+sample_knockoff_time_t21,2.7361857229999993
-sample_knockoff_time_t22,0.9331997300000002
+sample_knockoff_time_t22,1.532605566
-sample_knockoff_time_t23,1.103306673
+sample_knockoff_time_t23,0.81481418
-sample_knockoff_time_t24,2.3132567919999993
+sample_knockoff_time_t24,2.3322181589999995
 ```

-+ The first 4 rows indicate the number of unique (conditionally-independent) discoveries according to `GhostKnockoffGWAS`, for different target FDR levels.
-For example, when target $\text{FDR} = 0.1$, there are 15 conditionally inependent discoveries, with each discovery potentially covering >1 SNP.
-According to the knockoff procedure, these discoveries are conditionally independent, although one can apply a post-processing step to further count the number of independent discoveries.
-We will see this action later in step 5.
++ The first 4 rows indicate the number of discovered SNPs according to `GhostKnockoffGWAS`, for different target FDR levels.
+For example, when target $\text{FDR} = 0.1$, there are 15 significant SNPs whose knockoff q-value is below 0.1.
+If these SNPs reside in different groups, then according to the knockoff procedure, these discoveries are conditionally independent.
+Later in step 5, we will apply a post-processing step to further count the number of independent discoveries are determined by the physical distance between these SNPs.
 + The next few rows contain parameters used in the analysis, as well as timing results.

 !!! tip